neilgrom/neilgrom.github.io/_posts/2025-02-11-blog-post-title-from-name.md

 ![Alt Text](/Assets/You%20Died%20Foxsouls.gif)

 And that's where the song ties into this, [**Nostalgia by Cal Scruby**](https://www.youtube.com/watch?v=RXtqpKo87d0).
+This song is a hip hop song with a reflective, cool tone and a mellow beat in the background.
+It reminds me of a lot of Kota The Friends stuff, with that laid back, easy delivery talking about life.

 This song actually stood out to me the first time for a somewhat hilarious line that I'm sure I've told my friends multiple times over.

 > "Got a shawty who model for Wilhelmina, she ain't Filipina, but she feel tha p*nis"